wagood/laralist/README.md

 * [Laravel Package for Statsig](https://github.com/ziming/laravel-statsig).
 A Feature Gate & A/B Testing Platform with a somewhat decent free tier. <!-- statistics -->

 * [Strictus](https://github.com/php-strictus/strictus) brings strict typing for local variables into PHP.
 With Strictus, you can control the types of local variables using different patterns.

+* Laravel [Stream Log](https://github.com/saasscaleup/laravel-stream-log) Easily stream your Laravel application logs to the frontend in real-time using server-sent event (SSE)

 * [Sushi](https://github.com/calebporzio/sushi) Eloquent's missing "array" driver.
 Sometimes you want to use Eloquent, but without dealing with a database.